-This legislative bill amends various sections of the Reissue Revised Statutes of Nebraska to improve educational opportunities and streamline processes for students, particularly non-residents and those in private institutions.
-Key provisions include allowing non-resident students to participate in extracurricular activities at no charge if their home district does not offer the desired activity, and establishing a comprehensive database for financial information from all school districts.
-The bill also mandates public and private colleges to report funding received from foreign adversarial sources to the Coordinating Commission for Postsecondary Education, while redefining terms and powers under the Coordinating Commission for Postsecondary Education Act and the Nebraska Career Scholarship Act.
+This legislative bill amends various sections of the Reissue Revised Statutes of Nebraska to improve educational opportunities, particularly for non-resident students.
+Key provisions allow non-resident students enrolled in private or parochial schools to participate in extracurricular activities without charge if their home district does not offer those activities.
+Additionally, school boards are mandated to admit students for part-time enrollment for extracurricular participation under specific criteria.
+The bill also requires public and private colleges to report funding from foreign adversarial sources to the Coordinating Commission for Postsecondary Education, enhancing transparency in financial dealings.

 Final Reading: 79-215, 85-304, 85-1402, 85-1412, 85-3003, 85-3004, 85-3006, 85-3202